 This now beautiful urban park was once the former Turia River, which had to be diverted after a major flood in the 1950s.
 Locals still call it El Riu or The River.

-Over 9 kilometres long, the park offers scenic walking and cycling pathways, gardens, and sports facilities.
-I rented a bike, as it was a fun way to see the entire park using the easy trials.
+Over 9 kilometres long, the park offers scenic walking and cycling pathways and sports facilities.
+I rented a bike, as it was a fun way to see the entire park using the easy trails.

 At its northernmost point, opposite the Mediterranean Sea, Turia Park begins at Cabecera Park, a popular spot among locals.
 They have the insider scoop on two hidden gems unknown to tourists: Colina, a scenic hilltop lookout perfect for sunset views, and an ancient amphitheatre turned hangout spot.